Why I’m Committing to 20 Blog Posts in 2026 (Not 52)

 Looking back, I can see why.

-This time is different...
+This time is different.

-For this blog, that 'structure underneath' looks like:
+For this blog, that structure looks like:

-So the habit of writing isn’t about 'feeling ready.'
+So the habit of writing isn’t about feeling ready.

-It’s about following a clear, gentle system.
+It’s about following a clear, kind system.

 Because if I want this blog to exist, it doesn’t start with 'trying harder.'